rehanvipin/work/content/angular/di.md

 {{< /columns >}}

 To use a function as a provider [check out this example](./routing/#deactivation).
+It is preferred to provide the service in the root injector unless there's a requirement to make it available only in some ngmodule.

 ## Using `InjectToken`
 This is a way for the injector to find the required provider from the list of available providers.
 Its an alternative to using a string.
 Its better since the token is a variable and the compiler will complain if there is another variable with the same name.